 Standby for a bevy of info and beardruff solutions that will banish your blues for good.

 Simple.
 Beardruff is flakes of dead skin.
 Just like dandruff in your hair is from flakes of dead scalp skin, beard dandruff comes from your face shedding little pieces of itself.
-This condition is especially common in the early stage of growing a new beard – that’s a big part of why a new beard itches!
+It is especially common in the early stage of growing a new beard - that’s a big part of why a new beard itches!

 Beardruff is a sign that the skin beneath your beard is dry and irritated.
 And your whiskers provide an ideal habitat for the flakes to cling and collect.